openedx/edx-documentation/en_us/install_operations/source/installation/devstack/start_devstack.rst

 .. _Connect to Devstack VM:

 ********************************************
-Connect to the Devstack Virtual Machine
+Connecting to the Devstack Virtual Machine
 ********************************************

 #.
 To connect to the devstack virtual machine, use the following SSH command